noajshu/cs140e-project/project_writeup.md

 2. Go to the project directory: `cd lab8-sonar/sonar-hc-sr04`
 3. Make the binary: `make`
 4. Run the program `my-install sonar.bin`
 5. You should see 'LOGIN PASSWORD:' showing on the screen.
-The password is '111', so press button 1 three times.
+The password is '3124'.
 6. Do two factor authentication by scanning an RFID token on the RFID reader.
 You should see the Welcome screen.
-7. Press button 0 to enter the programs.
+7. Press button 0 to enter the program environment and thereafter to context switch between tasks.

-Our system presents the user with a login screen requiring a password.
-The password is in the spectral order, i.e. red, yellow, green, blue.
-The gray button is a system lockout button that denies access.

-Upon presenting valid credentials, a prompt is shown to authenticate with an RFID card.
-After presenting a card to the reader, the user enters the program environment.

 ### Preemptive Threads
 NOTE: We did not achieve fully functioning preemptive threads.
 Despite trying many approaches we were not able to correctly store the link register for a thread that had been preempted.
 As a result when you first launch a thread it correctly runs its code, however when you switch back to a preempted thread it sometimes does not return to the right place.